 This course is designed to engage students in complex and realistic situations involving the mathematical phenomena of quantity, change and relationship, and uncertainty through project- and activity-based assessment.
-Emphasis is placed on authentic contexts which will introduce the concepts of numeracy, proportional reasoning, dimensional analysis, rates of growth, personal finance, consumer statistics. practical probabilities, mathematics for citizenship.
-Upon completion, students should be able to utilize quantitative information as consumers and to make personal, professional, and civic decisions by decoding, and communicating interpreting. using. quantitative information found in modern media and encountered in everyday life.
+Emphasis is placed on authentic contexts which will of the concepts introduce numeracy. proportional reasoning, dimensional analysis, rates of growth, personal finance, consumer probabilities, practical statistics, and mathematics for citizenship.
+Upon completion, students should be able to utilize quantitative information as consumers and to make personal, professional, and civic decisions by decoding, interpreting, using, and communicating guantitative information found in modern media and encountered in everyday life.
 This course has been approved for transfer under the CAA as a general education course in Mathematics (Quantitative).
 This course has been approved for transfer under the ICAA as a general education course in Mathematics (Quantitative).